DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Enter Point Coordinates Window](screenshots/enter_coords_window.png "Enter Point Coordinates Window")

-The left side of the window contains a table for the coordinates enetered.
+The left side of the window contains a table for the coordinates entered.
 If any points have been selected, whether through this window or other means, the table will already be populated.

 To add new coordinates to the table enter latitude and longitude values in the form to the right and click _Add_.
 The _Clear_ button will remove all points from the table.